-Loads of juicy peaches and almonds take these homemade peach scones to a whole new level!
-They’re moist, tender, and have chunks of peaches in every bite.
-Topped with a thick, sweet almond drizzle.
+Made with fresh, juicy peaches these Homemade Peach Scones with Almond Glaze take scones to a whole new level.
+They’re moist and tender, with chunks of peaches in every bite and topped with a thick, sweet almond drizzle.

 Your house will smell like a peach cobbler while these beauties bake up.
 I was salivating.
 It made the first bite so much sweeter!